On this page

 parameter in the Realms (opens new window) and Devices (opens new window) APIs.

-New End-user Enrollments API is GA in Preview
+New End-user Enrollments API is GA in Production

 The new End-user Enrollments API (opens new window) enables end users to enroll and unenroll authenticators by entering a URL directly into their browser.
 This reduces the time spent administering complex authenticator enrollment flows, and provides a streamlined enrollment process for users.
 After a user enrolls or unenrolls an authenticator, you can use the redirect_uri